Out with the Old Equine Deworming Rotation Chart & Schedule

 Using this method, low shedders might only be dewormed twice a year—at the beginning and end of grazing season—with a broad-spectrum product that contains ivermectin or moxidectin and praziquantel (for tapeworms).
 Horses that shed moderate to high numbers of parasite eggs should be dewormed several times during the grazing season when parasite transmission is high.

-Change is hard, but by shifting to the targeted deworming approach owners will actually be doing a better job of protecting their horses from parasites and the problems they cause: colic, weight loss, loose stool, anemia, rough hair coat and other signs.
-Performing fecal egg counts to identify the high shedders in the herd, strategically deworming individual horses based on the number of parasite eggs they’re shedding into the environment, and keeping the environment clean by picking manure regularly from stalls, turnouts, and even pastures is a sound parasite control program for all situations.
+Change is hard, but by shifting to the targeted deworming approach owners will actually be doing a better job of protecting their horses from parasites and the problems they can cause (such as colic, weight loss, loose stool, anemia, and other signs).

 - Performing fecal egg counts to identify the high shedders in the herd.

 - Strategically deworming individual horses based on the number of parasite eggs they’re shedding into the environment.

 - Keeping the environment clean by picking manure regularly from stalls, turnouts, and pastures.